dzmitry-lahoda-awesome/awesome-fsharp-projectional-coding/README.md

 - like language projection generators (generators which generate representation of windows COM api to feel it as native as possible) https://docs.microsoft.com/en-us/uwp/winrt-cref/winmd-files , but for broader set of problems

-- is opposite of embbeded DLS https://martinfowler.com/bliki/InternalDslStyle.html
+- is absolute opposite of embbeded DLS https://martinfowler.com/bliki/InternalDslStyle.html

 - you do not create custom languages and parsers, like in https://en.wikipedia.org/wiki/Language_workbench, but use only existing standards; if there is not standard - just do raw F# coding